ocihangir/Compressor-Tree-Adder-Generator/README.md

 It is designed to take advantage of 6 input LUTs of modern FPGAs to create high performance multipliers.

+An OpenCV based visualizer added to the project.
+It now generates a jpg file to visualize compression by GPCs.

 Tha basic usage ./CTAGenerator M N k
 where:
 M : multiplier